-- By having an immediate family member who is an existing member
+- Having an immediate family member who is an existing member

 - Being a roommate of an existing member

-- Forming part of the community in Lowell or Worcester
+- Forming part of the community in Lowell or Worcester, MA

 Alternatively, the credit union can donate on your behalf to a charity.

 Workers Credit Union Business Money Market Savings Account start with an APY of 0.40%.
 To get this rate, you need to have a minimum of $50, making it very accessible.

 To get the next rate up to 0.50%, you’ll need a balance between $10,000 and $49,999.99.

 To get the highest APY rate of 0.60%, you’ll need a balance of $50,000 or more.